mjuric/lsst-travis-demo/README.md

 re-use the cache it created.
 When setting up from cache, it will take about ~1-2 minutes.

+The script is clever enough to detect changes in the packages it's been requested to install (or the channel, or the version of Miniconda), and transparently refresh the cache.

 n.b: for caching to work, make sure you have the following entry:
 ```
 cache: